therealvikash/Online_Vegetables_App/README.md

 # Online_Vegetables_App
-I have developed an online vegetable application where a customer/user can use it to surf the app.
+I have developed an online vegetable application where a customer/user can use it to surf the app(Backend).